inauhaus/Visual-neuroscience-rig-documentation/README.md

 # Hardware overview
 a)	Pco Panda.
 This camera comes with a USB 3.1 card.

 b)	Light source.
 We use the Excite 110LED, which communicates with MATLAB SDK code in [widefield-imaging](https://github.com/inauhaus/widefield-imaging).
-But any light sournce can be manually operated without any modifications to the code.
+But any light source can be manually operated without any modifications to the code.

 c)	Optical filters for reflectance (e.g. intrinsic hemodynamic) or fluorescence (e.g. GCaMP) imaging.*